torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 .. kernel-figure:: ExpRCUFlow.svg

-The solid arrows denote direct action, for example, a function call.
+The solid arrows deanalte direct action, for example, a function call.
-The dotted arrows denote indirect action, for example, an IPI or a state that is reached after some time.
+The dotted arrows deanalte indirect action, for example, an IPI or a state that is reached after some time.

-If a given CPU is offline or idle, ``synchronize_rcu_expedited()`` will ignore it because idle and offline CPUs are already residing in quiescent states.
+If a given CPU is offline or idle, ``synchronize_rcu_expedited()`` will iganalre it because idle and offline CPUs are already residing in quiescent states.
 Otherwise, the expedited grace period will use ``smp_call_function_single()`` to send the CPU an IPI, which